NawaafAlmansour/Tic-Tac-Toe/README.md

 #  the move with maximum score when it is the AI
 How to make your Tic Tac Toe game unbeatable by using the minimax algorithm

+## Algorithm Details
+A minimax algorithm is a recursive algorithm for choosing the next move in an n-player game, usually a two-player, back and forth game.
+A value is associated with each position or state of the game.
+This value is computed by means of a position evaluation function and it indicates how good it would be for a player to reach that position.
+The player then makes the move that maximizes the minimum value of the position resulting from the opponent's possible following moves.
+If it is A's turn to move, A gives a value to each of his legal moves.

 ![Image ](https://cdn-media-1.freecodecamp.org/images/K1y8jFFT0JeL14tHaAum8lF2cs7WXsQOOp9j)